hyperf/hyperf/docs/en/validation.md

 We can set the scenario so that this request only validates the `username` mandatory field.

-> If we configure `Hyperf\Validation\Middleware\ValidationMiddleware` and inject `SceneRequest` to the method, it will cause the entry to be validated directly in the middleware, so the scene value cannot be validated, so we need to get the corresponding `SceneRequest` from the container in the method to switch the scene.
+If we configure `Hyperf\Validation\Middleware\ValidationMiddleware` and inject `SceneRequest` to the method, it will cause the entry to be validated directly in the middleware, so we need to get the `SceneRequest` from the container in the method to switch the scene.

 ```php
 <?php
 namespace App\Controller;